 Grand Prismatic Spring, Yellowstone National Park, Wyoming

 Yellowstone is weird, man.
 Almost like a completely different planet.
-No road trip is complete without hitting up Yellowstone, and honestly, Grand Prismatic Spring had to have been my favorite part.
+No road trip is complete without hitting up Yellowstone National Park.
+It is easily in my top three favorite national parks in the United States.
+Considering just how many amazing parks there are, that is high praise.
+Despite there being so many beautiful places in Yellowstone, Grand Prismatic Spring had to have been my favorite part.
 Yeah, there were a lot of tourists, but in a park that made me say “wtf” out loud, the Grand Prismatic Spring “wtf” was the loudest.

 Delicate Arch, Arches National Park, Utah

 This is mostly on the list because I’m scared it’ll fall apart soon.
 Arches National Park is such a cool place and the entire park is jaw-dropping.
 I immediately typed up an “all-too-soon” post proclaiming Arches as the best national park in the U.S., only to go to Zion a few days later and Yosemite a week after that.
 Oh well, still in my top five.